simran-261/Tees-Store/README.md

 ## Project Highlights

-- Singh Tees is a t shirt store that sells Adidas, Nike, Van Heusen and Levi's t shirts
+- Tees-Store is a t shirt store that sells Adidas, Nike, Van Heusen and Levi's t shirts
 - Their inventory, sales and discounts data is stored in a MySQL database
 - I have builded an LLM based question and answer system that will use following,
   - Google Palm LLM